ntrezowan/the-plain/_posts/2018-05-29-f5-maintenance-page-with-irule.md

 5. Go to `Local Traffic > Virtual Servers > Virtual Servers List`.
 Select the VIP you want to apply iRule to and go to Resource Tab.
 In the iRule section, click on Manage, add the iRule and click Finished.

 NB: If your html file is in a different partition, then you have to use something like `/Common/maintenance.html` in the iRule.
-We are also using `503` because it will tell search crawler not to cache this page.
+We are also using `503` because it will tell the search crawler not to cache this page.

 ---